On the Nonlocaity in the Goulomb Gauge External Field Problem: Splitting of the Lorentz force

+A bonus of the preceding investigation is the recognition that in the external field problem the Lorentz force decomposes into two terms each with clear physical meanings.
+When in \reff{B6aa} $\bf A$ is that unique Coulomb gauge vector potential which vanishes at infinity than the second term describes momentum exchange of the charge with the field while the first one corresponds to the charge's momentum exchange (via its retarded field) with the currents and magnets supporting the external magnetic field\footnote{When the external field is electric, no mixed field momentum arises.
+It is for this reason that the Coulomb force $-e{\pmb\nabla}\Phi$ is of purely first type.}.
+Naturally, this decomposition is gauge invariant.

 An interesting special example is that of a charged particle passing by an infinitely long straight ideal solenoid (a classical `Aharonov-Bohm situation').
-Since the magnetic field outside the solenoid is zero the two terms in \reff{B6a} cancel each other but neither of them vanishes.
-That means that the charge `catalizes' momentum transfer between the combined field and the coil.
+Since the magnetic field outside the solenoid is zero the two terms in \reff{B6aa} cancel each other but neither of them vanishes.
+That means that {\em the charge `catalizes' momentum exchange between the combined field and the coil}.
 Outside the solenoid we have

 where $S$ is the cross section of the solenoid.
-In this domain the two terms in \reff{B6a} are equal to each other and so \reff{B6b} can be written as $F'_\alpha = - V_\beta\partial_\beta G_\alpha$.
-Since ${\bf G} = (e/c){\bf A}$, the total momentum imparted to the coil by the moment of time $t$ the charge reaches position $\bf r$ is equal to
+In this domain the r. h. s. of \reff{B6a} are equal to zero and so \reff{B6b} can be written as $F'_\alpha = - V_\beta\partial_\beta G_\alpha$.
+Since ${\bf G} = (e/c){\bf A}$, the total momentum imparted to the coil by the moment $t$ when the charge reaches position $\bf r$ is equal to

 When the charge leaves freely to infinity no net momentum exchange occurs.
 But if it is stopped at $\bf r$ a finite amount \reff{transf} of momentum is transferred from the combined field to the coil.
 I wonder whether this effect may be experimentally observed.